 Step-by-Step Instructions

-Here’s a peak at how to make this recipe so you know what to expect from the process.
+Here’s a peak at how to make this Chickpea Blondies recipe so you know what to expect from the process.
 Scroll down to the bottom of the post for the full information including the timing and amounts.

-1. Rinse and drain the chickpeas.
+Step 1.
+Rinse and drain the chickpeas if starting with canned ones.

-3. Spread into a pan.
+Step 3.
+Stir in the chocolate chips.
+Spread the batter into a greased baking pan.

-TIP: I like to chop the chocolate chips or use mini ones so they are more evenly distributed throughout the batter, but you don’t have to do that if you don’t want to bother!
+TIP: I like to chop the chocolate chips or use mini ones so they are more evenly distributed throughout the batter, but you don’t need to do that if you don’t want to bother!

 Can you taste the chickpeas in this recipe?